jqueuniet/netbox-go/apiv4_0/docs/IKEProposalRequest.md

 ### NewIKEProposalRequest

-`func NewIKEProposalRequest(name string, authenticationMethod string, encryptionAlgorithm string, group int32, ) *IKEProposalRequest`
+`func NewIKEProposalRequest(name string, authenticationMethod IKEProposalAuthenticationMethodValue, encryptionAlgorithm IKEProposalEncryptionAlgorithmValue, group IKEProposalGroupValue, ) *IKEProposalRequest`

 NewIKEProposalRequest instantiates a new IKEProposalRequest object This constructor will assign default values to properties that have it defined,